 Arizona certainly has its fair share of traffic.
 After all, our weather is nearly perfect throughout the entire year.
 This means people are out and about, driving from one place to another at quite the high frequency.
 However, some days are more dangerous than others.
 If you are involved in an auto accident in Arizona, reach out to our Phoenix accident attorney for assistance.
 We will zealously advocate on your behalf while you recuperate from your injuries.

-Arizona’s Most Dangerous Travel Days
+Most Dangerous Travel Days in Arizona

 The Auto Insurance Center reviewed five years’ worth of National Highway Traffic Safety Administration (NHTSA) accident reports to figure out when most accidents occur.
 The most dangerous travel days are on or around the major holidays.
 In particular, July 4, the Labor Day weekend and New Year’s Eve/Day are particularly dangerous.
 This heightened element of danger is due to the fact that people take off from work for the holidays and hit the road to visit relatives, enjoy Arizona’s beautiful landscape and travel to other locales.